 Remain Cool Amid The Fury

 When pushed to our limits, we all can lose our cool, temper, and focus.
-It doesn’t take long to go from being mildly upset to being in an all-out rage, and we can cross the threshold without being aware that we were anywhere near it.
+It doesn’t take long to go from being mildly upset to being in an all-out rage, and we can cross the threshold without being aware that we are anywhere near it.
 Remaining cool amid the fury starts with:

-- Understanding Your Emotional Triggers – These hot buttons when pushed will trigger intense emotional responses in you.
+- Understanding Your Emotional Triggers – These hot buttons, when pushed, will trigger intense emotional responses in you.
 Have some preset responses that you’ve practiced and can call upon when confronted with a trigger to diffuse that stress and give you time to regroup.

 - Take Your Emotional Temperature Periodically – Recognize how you’re feeling physically, your internal self-talk, and your non-verbals (expressions, motions, and posture).
 Any changes that indicate you’re less focused and more agitated are your early warning signs that you’ve got to be more conscious and considered in what you’re saying and doing.
 Slow down the pace and start listening more than speaking until the heat dissipates or diffuses.